- Casino Guide

 What you can bet on:

 Online Roulette works exactly the same as Roulette at a land-based casino, only you watch the wheel spin on your screen.
-You can play classic live Roulette games with real dealers or video Roulette where a Random Number Generator (RNG) determines the outcome, or try modern Roulette versions such as the popular live game Lightning Roulette.
+You can play classic live Roulette games in the best casinos with real dealers or video Roulette where a Random Number Generator (RNG) determines the outcome, or try modern Roulette versions such as the popular live game Lightning Roulette.

 There is no way to cheat in online Roulette or to affect the outcome of the game, but you can learn more about how to place your bets in the most favourable way, which is what we are going to cover in this article.